dask/distributed/docs/source/spans.rst

 submitted by Alice, while hiding Bob's activity, or alternatively all the data loading activity, regardless of who submitted it.

-The possibilities are more or less arbitrary - instead *or in addition to* a username at the top, you could store information on what dataset you're processing, etc.
+The possibilities are more or less endless - instead *or in addition to* a username at the top, you could store information on what dataset you're processing, etc.